- Doctoral skills online

 Study a PhD in a department that integrates architecture and civil engineering research to take on the complex challenges of creating a more sustainable world.

 You can carry out your doctoral research in a range of interests in our Department of Architecture & Civil Engineering.
-Our research expertise is grouped into four centres to which your PhD research topic will be linked.
+Our research expertise is grouped into centres to which your PhD research topic will be linked.
 Our centres are:

 You may start this programme at any time.
 Most students start in September.

 Occasionally we make changes to our programmes in response to, for example, feedback from students, developments in research and the field of studies, and the requirements of accrediting bodies.
 You will be advised of any significant changes to the advertised programme, in accordance with our Terms and Conditions.

 Your academic progress and general welfare will be monitored by your supervisor.

 - Give notice of intention to submit a thesis / portfolio

 We believe in an interdisciplinary and collaborative approach to our research.
 As such, we carry out research with other departments in the university, mostly Mechanical Engineering, Electronic & Electrical Engineering, Chemical Engineering, Management, and Computer Science.